arturbac/namespace_attr/README.md

 ```

 This proposal introduces two key features to C++:
-1. A new `policy` scope for applying attributes to blocks of code , where keyword name 'policy' is proposed it does not matter what new keyword name will be used for the author.
+1. A new `policy` scope for applying attributes to blocks of code , where keyword name 'policy' is proposed it does not matter for author what new keyword name will be used.
 2. Mechanism to define aliases for sets of attributes, enabling consistent attribute policies

 This proposal would simplify this to: